By Sue Wight

 Because home educating families spend more time with each other than the average Australian family does, there is more time for important relationship-building to happen.
-Problems between siblings can actually be solved rather than always shelved because of a busy school routine.
+Problems between siblings can actually be solved rather than always shelved to meet the busy school routine.
 As a result, positive family relationships are an added bonus for home educating families.
 Good relationships are a great basis for personal development and home education provides the necessary time needed to develop relationships which stand children in good stead as they grow into well-adjusted teenagers and adults.

 One very common observation of home education families is the absence of teenage rebellion.
 This is not because home education families have greater discipline than schools – in fact they often have less discipline.
 The lower incidence of teenage rebellion results when kids grow up in a more respectful environment in which their needs are acknowledged and catered for and in which they are expected to acknowledge and allow for the needs of other family members.
 They learn to give and take, to consider the effects of their behaviour on others and that they are an integral part of the family unit.